Buffett Still A Buyer, Will Seritage Shares Go Higher?

 So it seems that in the game of musical chairs, the song is almost in the last stanza.
 The key question for Seritage Property investors is whether or not there are adequate returns to compensate investors for the outsized risk.

-There are shrinking options and a delayed bankruptcy scenario for Sears buys Seritage time to commence as many redevelopments as possible to boost third party income.
+There are shrinking options, and a delayed bankruptcy scenario for Sears buys Seritage time to commence as many redevelopments as possible to boost third-party income.

-It certainly seems like Seritage is a time bomb... tick, tick, tick, tock, says the clock...”
+It certainly seems like Seritage is a time bomb... tick, tock, tick, tock, says the clock...

-Dijkum explains that Seritage could become the subject of a “liquidity crunch”,
+Dijkum explains that Seritage could become the subject of a “liquidity crunch”:

 “The company is in a race to hasten redevelopment of former SHLD-leased space in order to prepare for its lead tenant's widely anticipated demise.
 While management continues to deliver strong releasing spreads and attractive returns, we see a looming cash shortfall without a major capital raise.
 The recent recapture notices that top properties will require larger development capital outlays, exacerbating an imminent liquidity crunch.”

-The value proposition for Seritage is plan and simply – Rent Low and Lease-Up High – so the company’s “budding redevelopment could be one of the most potent value creation stories in REIT land”, however, significant capital requirements with restrictive in-place leverage pose outsized risk for investors.
+The value proposition for Seritage is plain and simple - Rent Low and Lease-Up High - so the company’s “budding redevelopment could be one of the most potent value creation stories in REIT land”.
+However, significant capital requirements with restrictive in-place leverage pose outsized risk for investors.

-Assume for example the Sears files bankruptcy today, this would mean that Seritage would receive a substantial portion of the 33 million square feet of space leased by Sears at once, and as Dijkum points out, “we believe that SRG management would be stretched and unlikely to be able to fund the required redevelopment.
+Assume, for example, that Sears files bankruptcy today.
+This would mean Seritage would receive a substantial portion of the 33 million square feet of space leased by Sears at once, and as Dijkum points out, “we believe that SRG management would be stretched and unlikely to be able to fund the required redevelopment.
 We estimate SRG will require approximately $2.7 billion to redevelop 50% of its total SHLD leased space.”

 Tick, tock, tick, tock…